rowanoulton/galileo-theme/README.md

 ### In the wild

-I'm so damned fond of this theme that I use it on [my own blog](http://travelog.io/).
+Demo [here](http://travelog.io/galileo-theme/).
+I'm so damned fond of this theme that I also use it on [my own blog](http://travelog.io/).

 ### Installation